Sepik

 The Sepik (/ˈsiːpɪk/) is the longest river on the island of New Guinea, and the third largest in Oceania by discharge volume after the Fly and Mamberamo.
 The majority of the river flows through the Papua New Guinea (PNG) provinces of Sandaun (formerly West Sepik) and East Sepik, with a small section flowing through the Indonesian province of Papua.

-The Sepik has a large catchment area, and landforms that include swamplands, tropical rainforests and mountains.
+The Sepik has a large catchment area, and landforms that include swamplands and mountains.
 Biologically, the river system is often said to be possibly the largest uncontaminated freshwater wetland system in the Asia-Pacific region.
-But, in fact, numerous fish and plant species have been introduced into the Sepik since the mid-20th century.
+Numerous fish and plant species have been introduced into the Sepik since the mid-20th century.

 Name

 In 1884, Germany asserted control over the northeast quadrant of the island of New Guinea, which became part of the German colonial empire.
 The colony was initially managed by the Deutsche Neuguinea-Kompagnie or German New Guinea Company, a commercial enterprise that christened the territory Kaiser-Wilhelmsland.
 The first European ship to enter the Sepik estuary was the Samoa in May 1885.
 But the river, in fact, did not yet have a European name.
 It was thus termed Kaiserin Augustafluß by the explorer and scientist Otto Finsch, after the German Empress Augusta.

 The word Sipik was first reported by A. Full as one of two names for the watercourse—the other being Abschima—used by the natives living at the mouth of the river.
 A few years later, Leonhard Schultze applied the term Sepik to the entire watercourse, and it took, although Schultze also noted another name for the river, Azimar.
 William Churchill, writing in the Bulletin of the American Geographical Society, said "These are not names of the river, they are but names for small stretches of the river as known to the folk of this or that hamlet.
 We cannot reckon how many such names there may be in the course of more than 600 mi of the system."
 Since "there is no indigenous name for the whole stream", Churchill concluded that "This is clearly a case where a European designation may properly be applied."
 He advocated for Kaiserin-Augusta, but that name faded with the German loss of colonial control over the territory after World War I. The word Sepik henceforth became the official name of the river.

 Of course, each language group had one or more names of its own for the river.
 For example, the Iatmul people call the river Avusett, a compound of "bone" (ava) and "lake" (tset).